alexanderem49/simple-exchange/docs/tutorial.md

 ## Prerequisites

 - Follow the [installing the Agoric SDK](https://docs.agoric.com/guides/getting-started/) guide to install the Agoric Software Development Kit (SDK);
-  - Important: instead of using the community-dev branch, you need to check out to the following revision: `92b6cd72484079b0349d8ccfa4510aeb820e8d67`, which is the one used on [Devnet](https://devnet.agoric.net/) at the moment that this component was developed.
+  - Important: instead of using the community-dev branch, you need to check out the following revision: `92b6cd72484079b0349d8ccfa4510aeb820e8d67`, which is the one used on [Devnet](https://devnet.agoric.net/) at the moment that this component was developed.
 - Clone the [simpleExchange repository](https://github.com/alexanderem49/simple-exchange) and run `agoric install` in the project root directory;

 ```bash